SAP-archive/teched2020-DEV161/exercises/ex5/README.md

     >Tip 1: You can filter the list of properties by typing part of it.

-    >Tip 2: You can select which property to use using the mouese or by using the arrow keys on the keyboard.
+    >Tip 2: You can select which property to use using the mouse or by using the arrow keys on the keyboard.

     >Tip 3: You can get more information on a property by clicking the (i) icon to the right of the control or using [CTRL] + [SPACE] on the keyboard.